-In Andhra Pradesh Agreement to sell is a compulsory registrable document from the year 1999, now it is made compulsory registrable document all over India.
-In Andhra Pradesh, 5% Stamp Duty shall be paid on the market value of the property or consideration whichever is higher on the agreement to sell; and the same is adjustable on sale deed executed in pursuance of this agreement.
+In Andhra Pradesh and Telangana Agreement to sell is a compulsory registrable document from the year 1999, now it is made compulsory registrable document all over India.
+In Andhra Pradesh and Telangana, 5% Stamp Duty shall be paid on the market value of the property or consideration whichever is higher on the agreement to sell; and the same is adjustable on sale deed executed in pursuance of this agreement.

 The word "SALE DEED" otherwise called as "Conveyance Deed" is a legal written document executed by the vendor and the purchaser which evidences the sale and transfer of ownership of the tangible immovable property.

 A sale deed is governed by the Transfer of Property Act and the Registration Act, 1908 and is an important document for both the buyer or the transferee and the seller or the transferor.
 A sale deed is executed, usually, after the execution of the agreement to sell, and after compliance of various terms and conditions between the seller and the purchaser mutually.
 A sale deed is the main document which gives details of how the seller got the property, at what consideration the seller is selling the property and assurance to the purchaser that the property is free from any encumbrances, liabilities or indemnity clauses.
 A sale deed acts as an essential document for the further sale of the property by the purchaser as it establishes the proof of ownership of property.